Autoimmune hemolysis (warm/cold)

 سجل دخولك لإضافة ملاحظات خاصة لكل قسم · اشترك الآن

-General features of hemolysis are seen in both forms: fatigue, pallor, jaundice, dark urine, splenomegaly (especially warm).
+Both forms share general hemolysis features: fatigue, pallor, jaundice, dark urine, splenomegaly (especially warm).

-• Warm AIHA – more chronic, gradual anemia.
-Often presents with jaundice and splenomegaly.
-May follow a relapsing-remitting course.
+• Warm AIHA — more chronic, gradual anemia; jaundice and splenomegaly; may follow a relapsing-remitting course.

 • Cold AIHA — symptoms triggered by cold exposure: